-As a result of recent unfavorable economic conditions, reduced capital spending and changes in our customers' manufacturing requirements, our sales have declined during fiscal years 2002 to 2004 and in the first quarter of 2005.
+As a result of recent unfavorable economic conditions, reduced capital spending and changes in our customers' manufacturing requirements, our sales declined during fiscal years 2002 to 2004.
 In particular, sales to OEMs in the telecommunications and enterprise computing and networking industries worldwide were impacted during 2003.
 If general economic conditions worsen or fail to improve, we may experience a material adverse impact on our business, operating results and financial condition.